 Do they Extradite People Every Single Time?

-Sometimes they don't deport somebody from one location to another because the state that wants that person's body doesn't fulfill what they are supposed to do to get them.
+Sometimes, they don't deport somebody from one location to another because the state that wants that person's body doesn't fulfill what they are supposed to do to get them.
 In other words, sometimes there needs to be transported, documents need to be signed, so a lot of times, there's a waiting period that applies to your particular case.

-Once that waiting period is gone, if the state that has the charges against you does not come and get your body, or does not show that they want to execute on the extradition, then obviously, you're going to be let go if you don't have anything pending in the jurisdiction that has their hands on you.
+Once that waiting period is gone, if the state that has the charges against you does not come and get your body or does not show that they want to execute the extradition, then obviously, you're going to be let go if you don't have anything pending in the jurisdiction that has their hands on you.